Secure Customer Service

 Our network security architecture consists of multiple security zones.
-More sensitive systems, like database servers, are protected in our most trusted zones.
-Other systems are housed in zones commensurate with their sensitivity, depending on function, information classification and risk.
+More sensitive systems like database servers are protected in our most trusted zones.
+Other systems are housed in zones commensurate with their sensitivity, depending on function, information classification, and risk.
 Depending on the zone, additional security monitoring and access controls will apply.
-DMZs are utilised within the Internet, and internally between the different zones of trust.
+DMZs are utilized between the Internet, and internally between the different zones of trust.

 Network Vulnerability Scanning

 Network security scanning gives us deep insight for quick identification of out-of-compliance or potentially vulnerable systems.